 Across the landing, the 2nd bedroom is equally large, and has similar dramatic bay windows.
 The bed here is a huge super-king, and there is a large wardrobe and a chest of drawers.

 There are three further bedrooms up on the 2nd floor.
 The stairs split – front and back, with two of the bedrooms being off the front landing.
 Both rooms are large – one with an antique 4ft 6in double metal bedstead and a dual aspect over the garden and up the drive; while the other has a painted metal 4ft 6in double bed and fitted cupboards.
 The main family bathroom and the 5th bedroom are towards the back of the house.
-The 5th bedroom is a King .
+The 5th bedroom has a wooden framed King bed.
 The room has large sash windows opening over the hillside behind, and East over the attached Victorian greenhouse.

 The 6th bedroom is located on its own at the East end of the house, up a short set of stairs.
 It has lovely sunny views over the drive and of the large Plane tree outside, and has a super comfortable King size bed.
 It has a fitted wardrobe, and a chest of drawers, as well as two bedside tables, and a basin set into a Victorian wash stand.